PyAbel/PyAbel/doc/transform_methods/basex.rst

 These coefficients are then applied to the (known) analytic inverse of these basis functions, which directly provides the Abel inverse of the raw images.
 Thus, the transform can be completed using simple linear algebra.

 In the current iteration of PyAbel, these basis functions are Gaussian-like (see equations (14) and (15) in [Dribinski2002]_).
 The process of evaluating these functions is computationally intensive, and the basis-set generation process can take several seconds to minutes for larger images (larger than ~1000×1000 pixels).
 However, once calculated, these basis sets can be reused, and are therefore stored on disk and loaded quickly for future use.
-The transform then proceeds very quickly, since each raw image Abel inversion is a simple matrix multiplication.
+The transform then proceeds very quickly, since each raw-image Abel inversion is a simple matrix multiplication.

 When to use it